 PART ONE: BACKGROUND

-My name is Jonathan McNally Lekrib.
 I was born on April 19th, 1982.
+My father is Randy and my mother is Maryann Elizabeth.
 I was raised in Salem, Oregon.
-My father is Randy and my mother is Maryann Elizabeth.

 What's in a name?

 I was named after the protagonist in the novel Jonathan Livingston Seagull, by Richard Bach.
-In the novel, a bird is bored with the daily squabbles over food and spends his time mastering the art of flight instead.
+In the novel, a bird is bored with the daily squabble over food and spends his time mastering the art of flight instead.
 This unwillingness to conform to society results in his expulsion from the flock.
 The reason I love this book is because I identify with Jonathan.
-In America, people care about dumb things: property, power, popularity.
-But my passion is in learning; my art is philosophy.
-Unfortunately, this puts me at odds with my peers who believe I should get a normal job so I can have a big house.
+In America, people care about dumb things like property, power, and popularity.
+But my passion is in the acquisition of knowledge-- I love to learn.

 I was named after the protagonist in the novel Jonathan Livingston Seagull.

 A house of boys

 I have three brothers: Jason, Judson, and Jamesen.
 No sisters.
 This environment helped shape many of my attitudes regarding gender: Girls are from Venus; boys are from Earth.

 My brother Jason is a year younger than me.
 For this reason, he is featured in most of my earlier movies and plays a key role in my story.
 As children, we were best friends but only as long as there was a clear separation between his property and mine.
 Today Jason works as a podiatrist (a foot doctor) and does some modeling on the side.